mobatusi/BMED6780/README.md

 1.2) Image feature extraction and exploration
 2.0) Image classification

-Report can be found here:
+Although this project is ongoing,the preliminary report can be found here: https://www.overleaf.com/8714929vxbnbchsxykc
-https://www.overleaf.com/8714929vxbnbchsxykc